Rare Diseases Clinical Trials Toolbox

 DEFINE A QUESTION

 The definition of the research question is key to research design.
 All research must have a primary question, clearly stated in advance, and founded on a systematic review of what is already known.
-Researchers who plan studies without reviewing what has been done, risk performing research for which the answer is already known or exposing participants to ineffective or inferior treatment.
+Researchers who plan studies without reviewing what has been done, risk performing research for which the answer is already known or exposing participants to ineffective or an inferior treatment.

 Evidence suggests that research protocols often lack important information on study design.
 The study protocol should provide an adequate explanation for why the proposed study methodology is appropriate for the question posed, why the study design is likely to answer the research question, and why it is the best approach.